Kaltsoon/data-management-and-databases/slidev/08-database-design.md

 - During the **conceptual database design** phase, a high-level conceptual model of the data requirements of the enterprise is constructed
 - The model represents the entities and their relationships
 - The model is **independent of all physical considerations**, for example how the data is actually organized into database tables
+- The lack of technical implementation details allows the same conceptual design to be applied to implement the database on basically any DBMS
 - The end result is a **conceptual database schema**

 ---